'Apocrypha: The Legend of Babymetal': A triumphant artistic manifestation of Babymetal hits | The Japan Times

 Z2 COMICS, Manga.

-Three reincarnating young women battle the Vulture God on a mission from the Fox God, traveling through time to settings where evil has flourished such as during the French Revolution and the 1862 smallpox decimation of the First Nations people in the U.S. There is also a mind-bending trip through virtual reality when the trio reincarnate in 1972 and are forced to stop a rogue code from replicating in the world’s first cyberspace.
+Three reincarnating young women battle the Vulture God on a mission from the Fox God, traveling through time to settings where evil has flourished such as during the French Revolution and the 1862 smallpox decimation of the First Nations people.
+There is also a mind-bending trip through virtual reality when the trio reincarnate in 1972 and are forced to stop a rogue code from replicating in the world’s first cyberspace.

 Chomichuk’s surreal art adds to the experience.
 Babymetal fans expecting action-driven excitement featuring their beloved queens of metal may be disappointed, but the genre-defying manga, like the band, subverts expectations: The wise, pithy words combined with stunning art elevate the work to more than just a Babymetal media prop.